Office of CME

 The Charles R. Drew University Office of CME is dedicated to the pursuit and dissemination of knowledge in the medical and health sciences through education, research, and services to the public.
 We are committed to providing our students with the highest quality education.
 Our academic instruction is distinguished by high quality, innovative, patient-centered care.

 Our CME Mission

-Our mission is to provide excellent continuing medical education.
-At CDU, we place particular emphasis on primary care and research clusters focused on high impact problems in underserved and minority communities, including factors and conditions that influence healthcare disparities.
-The CDU CME program is geared to improve the physician’s ability to become health care team leaders implementing evidence-based medicine.
+Our mission is to provide excellent Continuing Medical Education (CME).
+At CDU, we place particular emphasis on primary care and research clusters focused on high impact problems in underserved and minority communities, including factors and conditions that influence health care disparities.
+The CDU CME Program is geared to improve the physician’s ability to become health care team leaders, implementing evidence-based medicine.
 Our continuing education uses the IOM and ACGME/ABMS core competencies as a basis for the content developed, to ensure we are meeting the needs of our learners.